Assetz Capital Review

 Prior to the addition of the Quick Access Account (QAA), there was a lack of new loans and my excess account funds sat idly by earning no interest.
 I constantly fought the urge to invest more than my comfort level in current loans but common sense and patience ultimately prevailed and while it has taken some time, I’m now invested in a diversified range of loans.
 I’m also comfortable sitting in cash if the new loans aren’t attractive.
 Idle balances are automatically swept into the Quick Access Account which pays a target 3.75% p.a. interest return.

-If you want to get the highest returns, the Manual Account is the best option but it does require some hands-on time to pick out new loans and monitor existing ones.
+I’ve also started using the GBBA auto-invest account when new manual loan rates are low, but if you want to get the highest returns, the Manual Account is the best option but it does require some hands-on time to pick out new loans and monitor existing ones.

 What Is An Assetz Capital?

 Assetz Capital is a true peer to peer lending platform that offers lenders’ investments in British business and property loans.
 Businesses can include manufacturing, industrial, wind turbines, law offices, hotels, restaurants, pubs, and property developers.
 For those who want a completely hands-off investment experience can choose from five different accounts that hold baskets of loans.
 Every loan is secured by a mix of property, equipment or debentures.

 How Can I Contact Assetz Capital?

 Yes, by the UK Government’s Financial Conduct Authority #724996 under full permissions granted September 1st, 2017.
 Investments made through Assetz Capital are not covered under the FSCS (Financial Services Compensation Scheme).
 FCA regulation is nothing like the FSCS, which covers consumers when they deposit money in banks.
 The FCA reports to the UK government and has the ability to pursue criminal action against companies which violate its standards and codes of conduct.

 Who Can Open An Account?